 A range of programs and events are scheduled throughout the year for the public to engage with the workings of the parliament.
 These events are designed for families and adults, and can offer the opportunity to view the chambers in session, meet with Members, and on non-sitting days to sit in the chambers.

-Explore the Parliament with a free guided tour, kicking off at 1:30pm every Monday and Friday.
-Over one hour, our friendly guides will take you through the Legislative Chambers and the historic Parkes, Wentworth and Jubilee rooms.
+Over one hour, our friendly guides will take you around the parliamentary precinct and through the historic legislative chambers.
 You will experience first-hand the beautiful colonial architecture while learning more about the role, history and work of the Parliament.

 The tour is conducted in English and is suitable for visitors of all ages.
 Access to historic rooms and the chambers is subject to availability on the day of your tour.

-This program explores how the Parliament works by providing visitors with an over view of the legislature, an opportunity to view the Chambers in session and then a chance to meet a panel of Members.
+Parliament Unpacked: A series of programs exploring how the Parliament works by providing visitors with an over view of the legislature, an opportunity to view the Chambers in session and then a chance to hear about the work of Members and Parliamentary Officers.